Multiorders has a dedicated tool that allows you to automatically merge inventory items based on a couple of different product specifications.

 Merging leftover products:

-During the steps earlier, we merged Shopify & eBay to Etsy.
-Now Shopify and eBay are in the same merge group, but they do not communicate with each other, each integration is looking to merge to something on Etsy.
+During the steps earlier, we merged Wix & Woocommerce to Shopify.
+Now Wix and Woocommerce are in the same merge group, but they do not communicate with each other, each integration is looking to merge to something on Shopify.

-In certain situations, you may have products that have identical SKU (or other identifiers) in between child integrations, like Shopify and eBay in this situation.
+In certain situations, you may have products that have identical SKU (or other identifiers) in between child integrations, like Wix and Woocommerce in this situation.
 To combat this there is an additional merging step that can be taken, called "Find and merge loose products in between your child integrations".
 You can find it right under your merged child integrations.

 After you have completed the main merging process, you can try and merge loose products between the two sales channels.
 The process is practically identical to the main process.